artwize/hello-world/README.md

-# hello-world
+# note to self

-I do not know myself and God forbid that I should.
+do not use github for repos